 What Churn Rate Is Used For

-Churn rate is used to identify how many of your customers are canceling or failing to renew their account or subscription with your business.
+Churn rate, a vital part of account management, is used to identify how many of your customers are canceling or failing to renew their account or subscription with your business.
 It is used by software-as-a-service (SaaS) companies and other subscription services as a measurement of customer retention since it is a major factor in subscriber growth.
 The more customers your business loses, the more new customers you need to sign up to continue to grow.

 For example, let’s say you have a business that delivers custom coffee roasts each month for a set fee.
 Your customers subscribe to your service and pay you each month.
 Every month, you are working to sign up new customers but, at the same time, some customers cancel.
 When they do, that’s called churn, and the comparison between how many customers leave in relation to your total customer base is a helpful measurement for a variety of reasons.